Download MP3 Audio Track

 “We feel and know that we are eternal” (Spinoza).

 IN DECIDING ON OUR WORLDVIEW, THE QUESTION OF “ETERNITY” MUST BE DEALT WITH.
-Is the space-time continuum in which we presently live, with its beginning and end, all there is, or is there some reality that overarches all of this and extends infinitely backward and infinitely forward?
-In other words, is there any reality to which the word “forever” can be rightly applied?
+Is reality limited to space-time continuums like the one we now live in, with its beginning and end, or is there some reality that overarches all of this and extends infinitely backward and infinitely forward?
+In other words, is there any reality to which the word “forever” can rightly be applied?
 This is no trivial question.
 It is one of the most basic questions that we must ask because it has to do with whether there is a God who has always existed, and whether we will continue to exist after our earthly lives are over.

 Contrary to popular opinion, science has not disproven eternity.
 Wernher von Braun, a scientist of no slight stature, spoke for many when he said, “Everything science has taught me — and continues to teach me — strengthens my belief in the continuity of our spiritual existence after death.”
 And the German poet Goethe, who was no country bumpkin, said, “Life is the childhood of our immortality.”
 So affirming eternity doesn’t mean that one is intellectually naive.